georghess/neurad-studio/README.md

     <img width="800" alt="image" src="docs/_static/imgs/readme_viewer_neurad.png">
 </p>

+### Troubleshooting

+If you run into issues, it could be due to the training taking up too much memory.
+You can try to adjust the model parameters according to the neurad-tiny [vscode launch config](https://github.com/georghess/neurad-studio/blob/master/.vscode/launch.json#L51).

 ### Resume from checkpoint / visualize existing run

 It is possible to load a pretrained model by running